wp-data-sync/wp-data-sync/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress Admin.
 3. Navigate to WP Admin > Settings > WP Data Sync.
+4. For WooCommerce Users - The WooCommerce plugin must be activated.

 == Frequently Asked Questions ==